tawanda-profuse/general-knowledge/README.md

     - The Express backend API should be running at `http://localhost:8000`.
     - The React Native mobile application is served by Expo and can be used with the Expo Go app or in the browser.

+The Chrome extension is available in the [chrome directory](/chrome/).

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.